 Norton isn’t just the most popular name in antivirus services, it’s also one that deserves most of the attention it receives.

 Norton is the household name when it comes to antivirus.
-While it’s not cheap and has somewhat confusing plan options, Norton is a fully featured antivirus suite that offers robust protection.
-Even the cheapest options offer great extended features and, minor quirks aside, this is an antivirus software solution that gets the job done.
+While it’s not cheap and has somewhat confusing plan options, Norton is an antivirus suite that offers robust protection with a ton of features.
+Even the cheapest options offer extended features and, minor quirks aside, this is an antivirus software solution that gets the job done.

-Norton follows the McAfee trend of offering a handful of antivirus plans.
-The cheapest is Norton AntiVirus Plus, which is for one Mac or PC and costs $39.99 for the first year ($69.99 normally).
+Norton follows the trend of offering just a handful of antivirus plans.
+The cheapest is Norton AntiVirus Plus, which is for one Mac or PC and costs $49.99 for the first year ($75.99 normally).
 From here, there’s a trio of Norton 360 products.
-Norton 360 Standard protects one device for an initial $79.99 annual fee ($99.99 later) and Norton 360 Deluxe protects three devices for a first-year $89.99 fee ($149.99 normally).
+Norton 360 Standard protects one device for an initial $79.99 annual fee ($104.99 later) and Norton 360 Deluxe protects three devices for a first-year $89.99 fee ($149.99 normally).

-Finally, there’s Norton 360 Premium for a $99.99 first-year fee ($194.99 typically), which protects five devices.
+Finally, there’s Norton 360 Premium for a $109.99 first-year fee ($194.99 typically), which protects five devices.
 Norton also offers two-year plans for its Norton 360 products which, strangely, cost more than opting for an annual plan.
-Norton doesn’t tend to compete on pricing, losing out to the likes of Bitdefenderand Kaspersky on the value front.
+Norton doesn’t tend to compete on pricing, losing out to Bitdefender and Kaspersky on the value front.

-There is a short seven-day trial for any of these Norton plans, but you have to input payment details first, which was also my experience when I bought a one-year digital download code from an Australian retailer.
-Norton accepts Visa, Mastercard, and American Express credit card payments; alternatively, you can pay via PayPal or Google Pay.
+There is a short seven-day trial for any of these Norton plans, but you have to input payment details first.

-There are four version of Norton’s antivirus, and all of them come with the following features:
+There are four versions of Norton’s antivirus, and all of them come with the following features:

 - Real-time threat protection